JamBelg/Time-Series-Forecasting-with-R/README.md

 - SMAPE: Symmetric mean absolute percentage error</br>
 - RMSE: Root mean squared error</br>
 - RSQ: R-squared</br>
 </br>The table is in descending order by RSQ.
-We can conclude that:</br>
+We can see that:</br>
-- Random forest model is the best model</br>
+- Random forest model is the best model with 80%</br>
 - Boosted prophet offer a better RSQ than prophet<br/>
-Once the model is selected, we can apply it to predict the future.
+</br>Once the model is selected, we can apply it to predict the future.

 ```
 # 3 months prediction